Semi-autonomous Prosthesis Control Using Minimal Depth Information and Vibrotactile Feedback: Abstract

 \section{Abstract}

-A semi-autonomous prosthesis control based on computer vision can be used to improve performance while decreasing the cognitive burden, especially when using advanced systems with multiple functions.
-However, a drawback of this approach is that it relies on the complex processing of a significant amount of data (e.g., a point cloud provided by a depth sensor), which can be a challenge when deploying such a system onto an embedded prosthesis controller.
-In the present study, therefore, we propose a novel method to reconstruct the shape of the target object using minimal data.
-Specifically, four concurrent laser scanner lines provide partial contours of the object cross-section.
-Simple geometry is then used to reconstruct the dimensions and orientation of spherical, cylindrical and cuboid objects.
-The prototype system was implemented using depth sensor to simulate the scan lines and vibrotactile feedback to aid the user during aiming of the laser towards the target object.
-The prototype was tested on ten able-bodied volunteers who used the semi-autonomous prosthesis to grasp a set of ten objects of different shape, size and orientation.
-The novel prototype was compared against the benchmark system, which used the full depth data.
-The results showed that novel system could be used to successfully handle all the objects, and that the performance improved with training, although it was still somewhat worse compared to the benchmark.
-The present study is therefore an important step towards building a compact system for embedded depth sensing specialized for prosthesis grasping.
+Semi-autonomous prosthesis controllers based on computer vision improve performance while reducing cognitive effort.
+However, controllers relying on full-depth data face challenges in being deployed as embedded prosthesis controllers due to the computational demands of processing point clouds.
+To address this, the present study proposes a method to reconstruct the shape of various daily objects from minimal depth data.
+This is achieved using four concurrent laser scanner lines instead of a full point cloud.
+These lines represent the partial contours of an object's cross-section, enabling its dimensions and orientation to be reconstructed using simple geometry.
+A control prototype was implemented using a depth sensor with four laser scanners.
+Vibrotactile feedback was also designed to help users to correctly aim the sensor at target objects.
+Ten able-bodied volunteers used a prosthesis equipped with the novel controller to grasp ten objects of varying shapes, sizes, and orientations.
+For comparison, they also tested an existing benchmark controller that used full-depth information.
+The results showed that the novel controller handled all objects and, while performance improved with training, it remained slightly below that of the benchmark.
+This marks an important step towards a compact vision-based system for embedded depth sensing in prosthesis grasping.